Kremsmünster Abbey: History

 From the Reformation period onward, a succession of abbots kept the abbey on track.
 Abbot Gregor Lechner (1543–1558), towards the middle of the 16th century, made the monastic school, previously private, into a public school and did much to preserve Catholicism in the district, where the Protestant doctrines had become widely prevalent—to the extent that his successor, Abbot Weiner (1558–1565), favoured them and thus introduced dissension into the abbey that risked developing into serious disruption.
 This was prevented by succeeding abbots; Abbot Wolfradt especially (1613-1639) brought the monastery into so highly flourishing a condition that he was known as its third founder.
 Its reputation as a house of studies and learning was increased still further under his successor, Placid Buchauer (1644-1669).

 Among the abbots of the 18th century, the most prominent and distinguished was Alexander Fixlmillner (1731-1759), who built the great observatory, constructed many roads on the monastic estate, and was a man of edifying life and great charity to the poor.
 His nephew Placidus Fixlmillner, the first astronomer to compute the orbit of Uranus, was later appointed the director of the observatory.

 Towards the end of the 18th century, the policy of Emperor Joseph II with regard to the religious houses of his empire threatened to close Kremsmünster, like many others, but it was fortunate enough to escape.

 The abbey suffered a great deal during the Napoleonic Wars, and was slow in recovering its position.
 It was not until the abbacy of Thomas Mitterndorfer (1840-1860) that, having recovered its material security and re-established learning and discipline, Kremsmünster regained its former prestige.
 19th-century abbot Cölestin Ganglbauer (died 1889), who celebrated in 1877 the 1100th anniversary of the foundation, became Archbishop of Vienna in 1881 and was raised to the cardinalate in 1884.
 In the 20th century, Leander Czerny, the entomologist, was abbot from 1905 to 1929.

 Since 1625, Kremsmünster has been a member of the Austrian Congregation, now within the Benedictine Confederation.

+During World War II, a letter written by Director Hans.
+Posse addressed to Reichsleiter Bormann, Martin, gave a report about a journey made to upper Austria and Vienna with a view of securing sufficient storage space for the temporary storage of art treasures confiscated from Abbeys in Austria which had been acquired by Hitler.
+It decides that Abbey Kremsmünster is excellently fitted for this purpose.
+It emphasizes that this Abbey has approximately 50 to 60 dry and spacious rooms apart from some other apartments suitable for the purpose, which implies and gives a lead to the enormity of the loot taken.
+It mentions that as this Abbey is situated in a far-off valley, the danger from the air can be ignored.

 The abbey also played a role in the end of World War II, as it was here that on May 8, 1945, the exiled Slovak government capitulated to General Walton Walker leading the XX Corps of the 3rd US Army.